 19. MUFASA AND BAMBI’S MOTHER MEETING THEIR FATES

 The death of Mufasa in The Lion King and Bambi’s mother in Bambi are unequivocally two of the most saddest animated deaths in childhood memory.
 As a child, your biggest fear is losing a parent, as your sense of belonging revolves around the adult or adults who give you comfort.
-Consequently, the death of the parent in both films conjures up feelings of anxiety in children.
+Consequently, the death of a parent in both films conjures up feelings of anxiety in children.
 Each time a kid watches these scenes, some part of them hopes the tragedy won’t happen that time around, but alas, it always does.

 While Bambi walks through the snow searching for his mother, it brings up memories of losing a parent in a supermarket or a playground, except this time, Bambi is not reunited with his mom and is told by his estranged father that she was shot by Man.
 In The Lion King, Simba has to cope with his own feelings of guilt at having led his father to the stampede, as well as his own sadness at having lost the person whose companionship he cherished the most.